manasikara/Selenium_IDE/README.md

 # Selenium_IDE
- Selenium IDE as the command learning source
+ Selenium IDE as a command learning source

  - webdriveruniversity
  -